berndbausch/Devstack-Kubernetes/deploy-apps.md

 	server-9djx2   0/1     ContainerCreating   0          13s   <none>   master1   <none>           <none>
 	...

-When you repeat the command after a while, all pods should be in status *Running*.
+When you repeat the *get* command after a while, all pods should be in status *Running*.

 **On the Devstack server**, list the volumes.